andreas-schoch/dominoscript/readme.md

 The instruction pointer (`IP`) keeps track of the current cell address that will be used for the next instruction.
 Since DominoScript is 2D and non-linear, it isn't obvious where the IP will move to without understanding the fundamental rules and the Navigation Modes.

-**`Before the program starts:`**
+**Before the program starts:**
 - the interpreter will scan the grid from top-left to top-right, move down and repeat until it finds the first domino.
-- Upon reaching the first domino, the IP is placed at the address of the first domino half it finds.
+- Upon reaching the first domino, the IP is placed at the address of the first found domino half.
 - If no domino could be found, the program is considered finished.

-**`During the program execution:`** The IP will adhere to the following rules:
+**During the program execution:** The IP will adhere to the following rules:

 - <span id="rule_01">**`Rule_01`**:</span> The IP moves in all cardinal directions, never diagonally.
 How dominos are parsed is all relative to that.
 For example the horizontal domino `3—5` can be interpreted as the base7 number `35` (IP moves eastwards) or `53` (IP moves westwards).
 Same thing for vertical dominos.